All Episodes

 Other Soviet leaders died.

-You know how the people ended up knowing it?
+When Stalin died, you know how the people ended up knowing it?

-People knew it because the there was dark, dank music on the radios, state-run radio, funeral dirges, uh, and uh then the then the bells in the towns started tolling, and they figured something was up.
+State-run radio, funeral dirges, and then the bells in the town started tolling, and they figured something was up, but they weren't quite sure what it was.

 That's the way the communists did it.

-According to the FBI and U.S. Emigration and Customs Enforcement officials, the men were among a larger group of students who arrived at JFK International Airport in New York from Cairo on July 29th with valid visas.
+According to the FBI and U.S. Immigration and Customs Enforcement officials, the men were among a larger group of students who arrived at JFK International Airport in New York from Cairo on July 29th with valid visas.

-The special agent of the FBI, Richard Kalko said there's no threat associated with these guys.
+The special agent of the FBI, Richard Kalko, said there's no threat associated with these guys.

 A law enforcement official who spoke on condition of anonymity said the men are between 18 and 22 years of age.